cirving13/haskell-blog/TYPECLASSES/TYPECLASSES.md

     min :: a->a->a
     {-# MINIMAL compare | (<=) #-}
 ```
-what `class Eq a=> Ord a` means is that numbers can be ordered can also be checked for equivalent.
+what `class Eq a=> Ord a` means is that numbers can be ordered can also be checked for equivalence.

 ##### Deriving Typeclasses
-Deriving typeclasses can be benficial if you want your data types to be printable, and if you don't want to write new instances of the show type classes.
+Deriving typeclasses can be benficial if you want your data types to be printable, and if you don't want to write new instances of the show typeclasses.

 ```
 data Temperature = C Float | F Float